 Ingredients (makes approximately 1 litre iced tea - 6 glasses)

-1 litre simmering water
+1 litre cold water (filtered preferably)

 1 handful of mint leaves (plus extra for serving)

 80ml pear and vanilla syrup (see recipe above)

 1. Combine the cold water, green tea bags and mint leaves in a large jug.
 Cover and put in the fridge for 12 hours (I prepare this the day before I am planning to serve it).

 2. When the cold brew iced tea is ready, discard the teabags and mint leaves.
 If you decided to use loose green tea leaves, transfer the iced tea to another jug through a fine mesh strainer (or even better: via a coffee filter).

 3. Add in the pear and vanilla syrup and stir well.
 Serve in tall glasses with ice cubes, a few small mint leaves and thin slices of pear (optional).